-The School District's bonded debt consists of various issues of general obligation bonds that are generally callable with interest payable semi-annually.
+The School District's bonded debt consists of general obligation bonds that are generally callable with interest payable semi-annually.
 Bond proceeds primarily pay for acquiring or constructing capital facilities.
 The School District repays general obligation bonds from voter-approved property and sales taxes.
 General obligation bonds are direct obligations and pledge the full faith and credit of the School District.

-In the event the entity is unable to make the principal and interest payments using proceeds of the Education Special Purpose Local Option Sales Tax (ESPLOST), the debt will be satisfied from the general fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
+In the event the entity is unable to make the principal and interest payments using proceeds of the ESPLOST, the debt will be satisfied from the General Fund or from a direct annual ad valorem tax levied upon all taxable property within the School District.
 Additional security is provided by the State of Georgia Intercept Program which allows for the state appropriations entitled to the School District to be transferred to the Debt Service Account Custodian for the payment of debt.

-Voters have authorized \$635,000 in general obligation debt for capital projects which was not issued as of June 30, 2019.
+Voters have authorized \$635,000 in general obligation debt for capital projects which was not issued as of June 30, 2020.